WARSKELETON/highly-dependable-location-tracker/contract/README.md

-# gRPC example contract
+# gRPC Contract

-This small library contains the protocol buffers (`protobuf`) of the Hello World gRPC application.
+This small library contains the protocol buffers (`protobuf`) of the Highly Dependable Location Tracker gRPC application.

 The interface is shared by the server, that implements it, and by the client, that needs it to make remote calls.